 Melanoma (also called malignant melanoma) is the most serious type of skin cancer.
 It affects young adults as well as older people.
 It can be caused by too much sun exposure, but sometimes even people who haven't had much sun get melanoma too.
-The treatment is mainly surgical: the melanoma is cut out.
-Unfortunately other treatments that are used for other cancers, like chemotherapy and radiotherapy, don't work for melanoma.
-Some new treatments, such as monoclonal antibodies, are showing promise but at the moment melanoma is very hard to treat once it has spread.

 How common is melanoma?

 Melanoma skin cancer is the 5th most common cancer in the UK, accounting for about 4 in every 100 new cancer cases.
 There are around 16,700 new melanoma skin cancer cases in the UK every year.
 The number of cases has more than doubled over a period of 30 years or so, partly because it is being picked up more easily by dermatologists and family doctors.

 About 3 in 10 of all melanomas occur in the those aged over 75 years.
 However, melanoma can affect young adults too, even people in their 20s and 30s.

 Melanoma has a number of causes: some of which you can do something about, others which are beyond your control.